In many cases attics are bonus spaces in a home. This makes it a fun space to design and renovate.

 I love this design for an attic.
 We have loads of books, which can make any room look great with floor-to-ceiling bookshelves.
 With the right shelving, you can turn an attic into a great reading room.

-18. Master Bedroom in the Attic
+18. Primary Bedroom in the Attic

 One thing to note is how simple the above room is.
 The walls are white.
 The flooring a light wood.
 That’s all it is.